chand3695/INFO-5082-Project/Project Proposal README.md

 # INFO-5082-Project
 INFO 5082 Project Proposal

-Introduction:
-The main idea behind this project is to predict whether the use will like a song or not based on the songs present in his/her paylist.
-The dataset used is the spotify dataset.
-The dataset is in CSV format and it consists of all audio and technical information about the tracks of a single playlist.
-In today’s surging economy artist success on spotify is one of the leading indicators of artist success across steaming and social platforms and music industry verticals.

-Literature Review:
+Netflix Recommendation System
+A recommendation system generates a compiled list of items in which a user might be interested, in the reciprocity of their current selection of item(s).
+It expands users’ suggestions without any disturbance or monotony, and it does not recommend items that the user already knows.
+For instance, the Netflix recommendation system offers recommendations by matching and searching similar users' habits and suggesting movies that share characteristics with films that users have rated highly.
+The goal of the project is to develop a recommendation system for Netflix.

+Netflix Dataset:
+Combine_data_2.txt : this text file contains movie_id, customer_id, rating, date
+Movie_title.csv: this csv file contains movie_id and movie_title.

-This project deals with tools and programming languages that I learned in my masters.
+Literature Review: This project deals with tools and programming languages that I learned in my masters.
 I will be using python libraries to do the analysis.
-I would like to perform Exploratory Data Analysis, Data Visualization , Linear Regression and K-Nearest Neighbour Machine Learning Model.
+I would like to perform Exploratory Data Analysis, Data Visualization , Linear Regression and create Machine Learning Model.

-Basic Idea for Data Analysis:
-The data has been scraped from Spotify the scraping is done using Web API, through web scraping I fetched the information of all tracks in Spotify playlists.
-Dataset contains more than 160 songs collected from Spotify Web API.
-The features include song, artist, releasedate, characteristics of song such as acousticness, danceability, loudness, tempo.
-Data range is from 1921 to 2020.
-The dataset includes many different measures on songs.

 The main steps in project:
-1. Data Cleaning
+Data Cleaning
-2. Classification of tracks for identifying songs
-3. Data Visualization
+Exploratory Data Analysis
-4. Building Machine Learning Model
+Building Recommendation System